 - Buy a roof ladder for steep roofs.
 Steep roofs require a roof ladder to provide proper handholds.

 - Wear the right footwear.
-Rubber-soled shoes are the footwear of choice for any roof professional as it provides the right grip and comfort.
+Rubber-soled shoes are the footwear for any roofing professional, as they provide the right grip and comfort.

-Aside from the roof footwear and safety equipment you should also ensure that your repair materials are up to scratch.
-Your roof takes a lot of punishment day to day, so you should ensure that any fix is a quality one.
+Aside from the roof footwear and safety equipment, you should also ensure that your repair materials are up to scratch.
+Your roof takes a lot of daily punishment, so you should ensure that any fix is high quality.
 Buy only from established brands that have a reputation for durability and quality.

-There is also nothing worse than using materials that don’t match your roof.
-Make sure that you buy shingles that match the ones you already have as blotchy colours on the roof can seriously damage the value of your home.
+Nothing is worse than using materials that don’t match your roof.
+Make sure you buy shingles that match the ones you already have, as blotchy colours on the roof can seriously damage the value of your home.